The world of business has so many confusing terms, particularly when it comes to the area of branding.

 Both brand identity and personality have an impact on your brand equity.
 The more your target audience can relate and connect emotionally with your brand, the better your brand equity.

 Take a glimpse at McDonald’s, for example.
 The company has a unique (& memorable) brand identity.
 You’ll recognize its warm, red & yellow colors anytime, anywhere.
-The tagline “I’m lovin’ it!”, the capital letter “M” (sometimes called the Golden Armor), the upbeat tone of their commercials…
+The tagline “I’m lovin’ it!”, the capital letter “M” (sometimes called the Golden Arch), the upbeat tone of their commercials…

 McDonald’s positions itself as youthful, playful, & funny.
 It’s one-size-fits-all, regardless of whether you’re buying lunch for your colleagues or hanging out with friends.